 Follow these steps to ensure squeaky-clean results every time you mop, and say goodbye to floors that seem dirty even after you’ve cleaned them.

-You’ve just picked up a mop to clean up a spill or wipe away the day’s grime, but will utilize this cleaning equipment actually make your floors dirtier?
+You’ve just picked up a mop to clean up a spill or wipe away the day’s grime, but will utilizing this cleaning equipment actually make your floors dirtier?
 If no matter how much you clean, you still have dingy flooring, you may be violating the first guideline of mopping: Vacuum first, then mop.
-Mopping a floor coated with dust, grime, and hair without a good sweep or vacuum job just distributes the particles about.
+Mopping a floor coated with dirt, grime, and hair without a good step or vacuum job just distributes the particles about.
 If you’ve been making this error your entire life, there may be a number of additional areas in your cleaning regimen that may be improved.
 So, once you’ve successfully implemented the first step, try incorporating the equally important components that follow, and your floor will be so clean you could eat off of it.

 This post may contain affiliate links.
 Full disclosure here.

 Before you Mop, You Must Find The Best Cleaner

 It’s a widespread misunderstanding that needing more soap would result in cleaner floors.
 In actuality, applying too many suds leaves a sticky residue behind, which can trap extra filth.
 Whether you choose a homemade or commercial cleaner, select one that is appropriate for your floor type and use it sparingly.

 Check to see whether your hardwood floors have been treated with polyurethane or wax.
 If your floors are polyurethane-sealed, use a moderate or pH-neutral soap with water.
 Avoid cleaning chemicals with acidic components (natural or commercial), which can harm wood over time.
 If your floors are waxed, just mop them once a week with a (nearly dry) mop—even a tiny quantity of water might cause warping.